Towards Carrollian quantization: renormalization of Carrollian electrodynamics: Quantum field description of sCED

 \subsection{Feynman Rules}

-Since sCED is a gauge theory it is important that we gauge fix the theory.
+Since sCED is a gauge theory \footnote{The gauge structure of sCED is because of the gauge couplet $(B, A_i)$ in the theory.
+To understand its gauge structure in more detail please refer to \autoref{section:dirac}.} it is important that we gauge fix the theory.
 We shall employ the gauge fixing technique developed by Faddeev and Popov \cite{ryder_1996}\cite{Peskin:1995ev}\cite{FADDEEV196729} i.e, the gauge fixed action is

 with $\mathcal{L}_{\text{gauge fixed}}$ given by

 where $G[B,A^i]$ is the gauge fixing condition and $\xi$ is the gauge fixing parameter. \\[5pt] We choose $G[B,A^i] = (\partial_t B)$ such that the gauge fixed action (\ref{eqn:gact1}) becomes